External staircase leading up to entrance door from garden.

 Part obscure glazed composite entrance door to rear, double glazed window to side, exposed brick chimney breast, access to loft space, wood effect floor, open plan to:

 Double glazed window to side, radiator, refitted kitchen with extensive range of 'Shaker' style wall and base mounted storage units and drawers, roll edged work surface with inset 1 ½ bowl sink/drainer unit, built in 4-ring electric hob with oven below, space and plumbing for fridge/freezer and washing machine, matching breakfast bar, continuation of wood effect floor, wall mounted boiler, door to:

-Obscure windows to side and rear, radiator, 3 piece white suite comprising panelled bath with shower over, close coupled wc and pedestal wash hand basin, part tiled walls, extractor fan.
+Obscure double glazed window to rear, chrome heated towel rail, 3 piece white suite comprising panelled bath with mixer tap and shower over, glass screen, close coupled wc and pedestal wash hand basin, tiled walls and floor.

 These particulars do not constitute any part of an offer or contract.
 All measurements are approximate.
 No responsibility is accepted as to the accuracy of these particulars or statements made by our staff concerning the above property.
 We have not tested any apparatus or equipment therefore cannot verify that they are in good working order.
 Any intending purchaser must satisfy themselves as to the correctness of such statements within these particulars.
 All negotiations to be conducted through Church and Hawes.
 No enquiries have been made with the local authorities pertaining to planning permission or building regulations.
 Any buyer should seek verification from their legal representative or surveyor.